CS467-VaultMaster/VaultMaster/README.md

 ## Usage
 Visit [vaultmaster.site](https://www.vaultmaster.site) to use the production version of the app.
 ## Contributing
 We welcome all contributions.
-Please see our Contribution Guidelines for more information.
+Please see our [Contribution Guidelines](https://github.com/CS467-VaultMaster/VaultMaster/blob/main/CONTRIBUTING.md) for more information.
 (TODO)
 ## Authors and Acknowledgement
 Developed by Will Lambeth, Elliott Larsen, and Myles Penner for OSU CS467.
 ## License
-This project is published under the MIT License - see the LICENSE.md file for details (TODO).
+This project is published under the [MIT License](https://github.com/CS467-VaultMaster/VaultMaster/blob/main/LICENSE.md).